rcrath/wavetabler/README.md

 You only need to do this once.

 ### MacOS (untested) or Linux
-from a command prompt in the wavetabler folder run `chmod +x setpy.sh` and then `./setpy.sh` You only need to do this once.
+from a command prompt in the wavetabler folder run `chmod +x setpy.sh)` and then `./setpy.sh` You only need to do this once.

 ## warning:
-pause dropbox or any other cloud serive while running the script or run it outside of the dropbox folder.
+pause dropbox or any other cloud service while running the script or run it outside of the dropbox folder.
 If you get a permissions error, that is usually the cause.

 ## Test Run
 run a test on the example input files: